mcdonc/.nixconfig/videos/colorcal/script.rst

 - I'm not a professional artist.
 I don't really need this.
 But it can be fun and informative to see what is intended by those kinds of people on your monitor, instead of whatever blown-out all-blue profile your monitor vendor shipped it with.
-For instance, did you know that the Breeze Dark theme in KDE is actually *brown*?
+For instance, did you know that the Ubuntu GNOME theme toolbar is actually *brown*, not mud-gray?

-- Color calibration is of course not really a NixOS thing, but, if you're on NixOS, you won't have access to the go-to color calibration GUI for Linux called DisplayCAL.
+- Color calibration is of course not really a NixOS thing, but, if you're on NixOS 22.05, you won't have access to the go-to color calibration GUI for Linux called DisplayCAL.
 Apparently DisplayCAL is written in Python 2.X, and such apps aren't supported under NixOS.
 But DisplayCAL is really just a GUI wrapper around ArgyllCMS, which is supported on NixOS.
 The process can be done with "raw" ArgylCMS; it is a little more manual but still doable.

 - The colorimiter I'm using is a Pantone Huey.
 You can get one new on ebay for like $15-$20, shipped.
-Don't bother with the Pro, AFAICT.
+Don't bother with the Pro version, AFAICT.
 The only difference is software, which you can't use under Linux anyway. https://www.ebay.com/itm/165593425452?hash=item268e23262c:g:v9wAAOSw0Nti3OHT